Where to buy a used car

 Disadvantages of buying from a dealership

-- You might struggle negotiating a price and getting a good deal as some salesmen can be tough to deal with.
+- You might struggle to negotiate a price and getting a good deal as some salesmen can be tough to deal with.

-- Be careful when dealing with warranties and if it it subject to a signed contract.
+- Be careful when dealing with warranties and if it is subject to a signed contract.

 On the Internet